-If you turn the figure 6 upside down, you get a 9, and vice versa.
-We all know that
+If you rotate the figure 6 so it is upside down, you get a 9, and vice versa.

 This trope is about those cases where confusion between these two numbers becomes a plot point.
 The most common (but not the only) scenarios: